 - Change of Area of MV Registration – 100.00

 - Late registration Fine – 200.00

-If you think that you are ready for the car maintenance and repair expenses, you can now go car hunting.
+Getting to know these expenses saves you from becoming dependent on bombay pautang 5 6.
+These types of utang loan in the Philippines bury you deep in your financial dilemma.
+If you think you are ready for the car maintenance and repair expenses, you can now go car hunting.

 And when you look for a car loan, get the most affordable car loan with the best online lending company – Cash Mart.
 Expect to experience a smooth online loan process like no other.